 The European Studies Book Award honors the work of talented scholars who have written their first book on any subject in European Studies published within a two-year period.

-A multi-disciplinary Book Award Committee appointed by CES’ Executive Committee will choose the winner.
-A formal presentation of the award will be conducted at the following International Conference of Europeanists.
-The winning author will receive $1,000 as well as travel assistance to attend the conference and award ceremony.
+A multi-disciplinary Book Award Committee appointed by CES will choose the winner.
+The winning author will receive $1,000 as well as a registration fee waiver for the International Conference of Europeanists.
 The winner will also be recognized in CES publications and on our website.

 - Be the first book written by the nominee in the field of European Studies;